CWWhitney/ethnobotanyR/cran-comments.md

 * local OS Monterey 12.3.1, R.Version R 4.2.0

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs
-I ran devtools::document()
+I ran devtools::build()
 and
-devtools::build()
-and
-checked the package with devtools::check()
+checked the package with devtools::check(), which also runs devtools::document() There were no ERRORs, WARNINGs or NOTEs
 All is well

 I checked spelling with devtools::spell_check()